Skip to contents

 The role of factor analysis

-Before fitting models, it is essential to understand the data. factor_analysis() provides a structured way to analyse:
+Before fitting models, it is usually useful to understand the data. factor_analysis() provides a structured way to analyse:

 • frequency